 Funding Your Education

 For many students, the availability of financial aid can greatly affect their decision to pursue an advanced degree in higher education.
-We encourage all students to utilize the resources of the Teachers College Office of Financial Aid to review information on tuition and feels, institutional scholarship funding, as well as a listing of external grants and scholarships.
+We encourage all students to utilize the resources of the Teachers College Office of Financial Aid to review information on tuition, fees, and institutional scholarship funding.
+You will also find more information on external grants and scholarships.

 Please note: some Teachers College Scholarships and Fellowships are part of your application for admission into TC, which means that you apply for the scholarship or fellowship when you apply for admissions.
 Some of these scholarships are a one-time scholarship application that will carry over into each aid year that you attend as a student at TC.
 Please carefully read through the descriptions below, as well as the descriptions on the scholarship websites, for more details about application deadlines and submissions.

 To find out more information about financial aid scholarships, grants, fellowships, and loans, please contact our office of Financial Aid at 212-678-3714 or email email@example.com.

 Teachers College Scholarships & Fellowships